-From 1997 through June 30, 2021, the Ryanair Group launched service on more than 2,500 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
-During that period, Ryanair established 86 airports as bases of operations.
-During fiscal years 2019 and 2020 the Company established a low-cost airline group adding startup airlines in Poland (Buzz) and the U.K. (Ryanair U.K.) along with the acquisition of Lauda and

-Malta Air (both now based in Malta) to Ryanair DAC in Ireland.
+From 1997 through June 30, 2022, the Ryanair Group launched service on more than 2,300 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
+Ryanair has established 90 airports as bases of operations.
+During fiscal years 2019 and 2020 the Company established a low-cost airline group adding startup airlines in Poland (Buzz) and the U.K. (Ryanair U.K.), along with the acquisition of Lauda and Malta Air (both now based in Malta), to Ryanair DAC in Ireland.
 See "Item 4.
 Information on the Company-Route System, Scheduling and Fares" for a list of these bases.
-Ryanair has increased the number of booked passengers from approximately 5m in fiscal year 1999 to approximately 149m in fiscal year 2020 (pre Covid-19), although this dropped to 27.5m in fiscal year 2021 as a result of travel restrictions and European government lockdowns due to the Covid-19 crisis.
-As of June 30, 2021, Ryanair had a principal fleet of 422 Boeing 737 (including 3 Boeing 737-8200 "Gamechangers") aircraft, and 29 Airbus A320 aircraft and serves over 200 airports.
+Ryanair has increased the number of booked passengers from approximately 5m in fiscal year 1999 to approximately 149m in fiscal year 2020 (pre Covid-19), although this dropped to 97.1m in fiscal year 2022 and 27.5m in fiscal year 2021 as a result of travel restrictions and European government lockdowns due to the Covid-19 crisis.
+As of June 30, 2022, Ryanair had a principal fleet of 483 Boeing 737 (including 73 Boeing 737-8200 "Gamechangers") aircraft, and 29 Airbus A320 aircraft and serves over 220 airports.

-Ryanair expects to have approximately 600 narrow-body aircraft in its operating fleet following the delivery of all of the Boeing 737-8200 currently on order over the next five years.
-This is subject to lease hand-backs and disposals over the period meeting current expectations.
+Ryanair expects to have approximately 620 narrow-body aircraft in its operating fleet following the delivery of all of the Boeing 737-8200s currently on order over the next four years, subject to lease hand-backs and disposals over the period.
 See "-Liquidity and Capital Resources" and "Item 4.
 Information on the Company-Aircraft" for additional details.